KTM 125 FRR: 2003

 In its debut year, the bike was ridden by the official 125cc KTM factory team.
 Previous year's world championship Arnaud Vincent was brought on board to drive for the team, but he was replaced only after nine races by the Finn Mika Kallio instead.
 The reason for this change was that the Frenchman was unrealistic about what could be achieved that year - although he rarely voiced such criticism in public.
 The other rider to partner Vincent and later Kallio was the Italian Roberto Locatelli.

-In February of 2003, it was announced that Locatelli and KTM would not attend the IRTA tests in Jerez due to delays in the production of their 125 FRR machine During the tests in April of 2003, the KTM team said it 'needed more time' to improve their form and pace.
+In February 2003, it was announced that Locatelli and KTM would not attend the IRTA tests in Jerez due to delays in the production of their 125 FRR machine During the tests in April 2003, the KTM team said it 'needed more time' to improve their form and pace.

 The team frequently struggled during the season, but the high point came late in the season when Kallio scored its first podium in the form of second place at the 2003 Malaysian Grand Prix.

 Overall, the team scored 66 points, getting a best-place finish of second, and finished fourth in the constructors championship.